-The optical specifications for the OLT and ONU optics are given in Table III.1.
-This table refers to power levels measured at the interface points shown in Figure III.1 (both type (a) Video Overlay and type (b) Digital-only systems); specifically, any WDM filters external to the OLT or ONU equipment are considered part of the ODN.
+The optical specifications for the Mini-OLT and ONU optics are given in Table 5.
+This table refers to power levels measured at the interface points shown in Figure 5 Digital-only systems; specifically, any WDM filters external to the Mini-OLT or ONU equipment are considered part of the ODN.
 These specifications are meant to augment similar specifications found in Table 2 in the main body of the Recommendation.
 All other specifications found elsewhere in the table still apply.

 The ONU sensitivity can be achieved either using an APD without FEC, or a PIN with FEC.
 The choice is a matter of ONU implementation.
 The APD solution is seen as an immediately available option, while the PIN with FEC solution is a longer-term option that depends on the introduction of higher performance receiver circuitry.
-The OLT must support FEC in the downstream by having the capability of calculating and transmitting the

-FEC parity bytes in the downstream signal.
-The OLT equipment must also have the ability to activate or deactivate the downstream FEC feature by operations system command.
+The Mini-OLT must support FEC in the downstream by having the capability of calculating and transmitting the FEC parity bytes in the downstream signal.
+The Mini-OLT equipment must also have the ability to activate or deactivate the downstream FEC feature by operations system command.
 The ONU can optionally support FEC decoding in the downstream, and in any specific instance the ONU can use the FEC parity at its own discretion.